trincaw/Aromatic/README.md

 ## Description

-TheFragrancesDb is a sql relational database of an scent industry.
+TheFragrancesDb is a sql relational database of a scent industry.
 TheFragrancesDb's purpose is to be easy to use, stable, light and accurate.

 ## Features